 The main models are: per-page (you pay for every page uploaded or accessed - gets expensive fast), per-user (monthly charge per seat - costs spike when you add investors and advisors), flat monthly (predictable cost regardless of users or pages - best for startups), and freemium tiers (free or low base cost, paid for features).
 Watch out for storage overage charges, which can hit even flat-rate plans.
 Ellty offers flat monthly pricing with users included in the Data Room plan ($149/month) and Data Room Plus plan ($349/month), so you know what you're paying before a deal starts.

-For M&A - particularly where you're a startup being acquired by a strategic buyer and the process is relatively streamlined - Ellty Data Room Plus plan covers the core requirements: granular permissions, audit logs, dynamic watermarking, group visitor permissions, and NDA gating.
+For M&A, Ellty Data Room Plus plan covers the core requirements: granular permissions, audit logs, dynamic watermarking, group visitor permissions, and NDA gating.
 For very large, complex M&A transactions with multiple buyer groups and sophisticated compliance requirements, you may need a dedicated M&A platform.
 Be honest about the complexity of your deal and choose accordingly.
 Ellty team can help you assess fit.

 Still have questions about what Ellty covers?